Sharath424/Spring-Boot-2.7.8/README.md

 <br>
 <div style="font-size:18px; text-align:justify;">
-This group comprises of JDBC, ORM, OXM, JMS and Transaction modules.
+This group comprises JDBC, ORM, OXM, JMS and Transaction modules.
 These modules basically provide support to interact with the database.

-* The JDBC module provides a JDBC-abstraction layer that removes the need for tedious JDBC related coding.
+* The JDBC module provides a JDBC-abstraction layer that removes the need for tedious JDBC-related coding.

 * The ORM module provides integration layers for popular object-relational mapping APIs, including JPA, JDO, Hibernate, and iBatis.